• Skip to primary navigation

 • Into the bowl of melted shortening add flour mixture, sugar, eggs and yolk, and vanilla.
 Mix with a large spoon until smooth.

-• To the batter remaining in the large bowl add lime zest, lime juice, and green food coloring.
+• To the remaining batter add lime zest, lime juice, and green food coloring.
 Mix until smooth.
-Stir in ½ cup of white chocolate chips.

 • Bake for 25-30 minutes until just golden brown and a toothpick inserted in the center comes out clean.